 The festival entrance was pretty easy to navigate.
 It didn’t take us long to get our tickets.
 The only downfall is once you enter it’s pretty easy to lose people.

 The festival was so crowd and loud with super long lines.
 I ended up losing Brittney and our friend after an hour and then lost the rest of the people from both hostels.
 There was so much going on in the festival.
 The main stage had 1000s of people standing in front dancing and drinking.
 There were light shows everywhere and a fiery Half Moon Festival sign, which was pretty cool.

-I didn’t end up staying long at the festival.
+I didn’t end up staying long at the Half Moon festival on Koh Phangan.
 After losing everyone, I realized it wasn’t really my scene.
 It was just too much and not fun alone.
 Thankfully, getting back to Echo from the festival was super easy.